scotentSD/funding/_posts/2021-07-13-jul_dashboard_research.md

 - Is it clear that action is needed for the contact offer?
 - Layout
 - Is it clear whats expected?
 - Can people accept or reject offer?
-- Congratulations screen – can the go back to  the dashboard from here?
+- Congratulations screen – can they go back to the dashboard from here?

-- ## What we discovered
+## What we discovered
 **Does the dashboard have any major issues?**

 - It was clear where action was needed